-Audible communication is an important source of information for people with vision loss.
+Audible communication is an important source of information for people impacted by blindness.
 A properly installed public address system can efficiently provide location and emergency or event-related facts.

 The volume of voice signals should exceed background noise by at least 10 dB.
 Mid-range frequencies (500 – 3,000 Hz) with sound equalization are easiest to hear.
 Spaces with public address systems should be designed to minimize sound deflection and reflection.
 Alarm signals should be set at 15 dB above background noise (to a maximum level of 120 dB).